 Meanings of Suppress

 Suppress means to stop something from being expressed, revealed, or acted upon.
-It can apply to emotions, ideas, movements, or even physical symptoms.
-The word suggests intentional control or force to prevent something from occurring or spreading.
+It can apply to emotions (like anger), ideas (like doubt), events (like unrest), or even physical responses (like pain or coughing).
+The word often suggests intentional control or force to prevent something from occurring or spreading.

 Definition

-Medical usage includes the reduction of symptoms or reactions.
-Suppression may involve internal regulation (e.g., suppressing laughter) or external intervention (e.g., suppressing a rebellion).
+In medical and scientific usage, suppress can describe reducing symptoms or reactions.
+Suppression may involve internal regulation (e.g., suppressing laughter) or external intervention (e.g., suppressing a harmful outbreak or reaction).

 Etymology